3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 [output_pin AES_SYSTEM_ENABLE_-_KLIPPER_CONTROLLED]
 pin: !host:gpio21
 ```
+BE SURE TO CHOOSE THE CORRECT GPIO PIN FOR YOUR SYSTEM!
+Example given is a good option.

 You will obviously need to add your own pin you're using here & possibly a `!` between the `^` & your pin number, (so e.g `^!###`) if you have a `NO Probe` (Normally Open Probe) & not a `NC Probe` (Normally Closed Probe).